 Dave Lee, founder of Medellin Living, broke down his living expenses over three months in this blog post from 2013.
 Nearly every line item on there has actually gone down in price since that time.
 He has since sold the site, but it’s a great resource for anyone moving to Medellin.

 I’ve got an in-depth chapter on cost of living in Colombia vs USA in A Better Life for Half the Price.
+This is not one of the absolute cheapest places to live in the world, but it’s a good value in nearly every respect and has good air connections when it’s time to go elsewhere.

 Want to get regular updates and advice on moving abroad?
 Join us on the Cheap living abroad newsletter list.